-Enucleation is the surgical removal of the eyeball and its intraocular contents.
+Enucleation is an eye surgery that removes the eyeball and its intraocular contents.
 It leaves the eyelid lining and eye muscles in place.
-It also includes implant placement of the artificial eye.1
+It also includes implant placement of an artificial eye or ocular prosthesis.1

 Enucleation Procedure: What to Expect

 Expect the following before, during, and after the surgery: